 3. Create a Monthly Budget and Track Your Progress

 If you don’t currently live based on a budget, I highly encourage you to create a budget as soon as possible.
 Budgeting and tracking your expenses will go a long way in getting the most out of your money and reducing unnecessary expenses.
 You’ll probably find some easy ways to start saving money right away.

 If you’re not sure how to budget, read my article How to Create a Budget That Works that breaks down the budgeting process for you.

 4. Automate the Savings

 While it’s not 100% essential, automating the savings can be a really big help.
-The best way to do it would be to set up direct deposit so you have some money going directly to a savings account each pay period.
+The best way to do it would be to set up a direct deposit so you have some money going directly to a high-yield savings account each pay period.

 Most employers that offer direct deposit will allow you to deposit to multiple bank accounts, so you could have the majority going to your checking account, and have a smaller amount going to a savings account.

 If direct deposit isn’t an option, you could set up an automated transfer from your checking account to your savings account each week, bi-weekly, or each month.